Kameničky: Geography

 Kameničky is located about 26 km southeast of Chrudim and 35 km southeast of Pardubice.
 It lies in the Iron Mountains, in the Žďárské vrchy Protected Landscape Area.
 It is situated on the Chrudimka River near its spring.

 History

 The first written mention of Kameničky is from 1350, when a parish church is documented here.
 The village of Filipov was founded in the late 18th century.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

-The main sight is the Baroque Church of the Holy Trinity.
-It was built in 1764–1766, when it replaced an old wooden church.
+The main landmark of Kameničky is the Church of the Holy Trinity.
+It was built in the Baroque style in 1764–1766, when it replaced an old wooden church.
 The complex around the church contains a monument to World War I victims and valuable statues of St. John of Nepomuk from 1723 and St. Florian from 1779.

 In art

 In the early 20th century, after Karel Václav Rais published the book Západ about this area, painter Antonín Slavíček often visited Kameničky and lived here for three years.
 He created about 70 paintings here, including one of his most famous works At Home in Kameničky.
 Many other artists visited him in the village.
 Today, the municipality periodically operates art exhibitions and maintains a Slavíček gallery.